Kim vows to build 'invincible' military while slamming US

 In an apparent continued effort to drive a wedge between Washington and Seoul, Kim also said his drive to build up his military isn’t targeted at South Korea and that there shouldn’t be another war pitting Korean people against each other.

-Kim gave the speech Monday at the “Defense Development Exhibition ‘Self-Defense-2021',” an event meant to mark the previous day’s 76th birthday of the ruling Workers’ Party.
-South Korean media reported it was the first such event held by North Korea.
+Kim gave the speech Monday at the “Defense Development Exhibition ‘Self-Defense-2021’,” an event meant to mark the previous day’s 76th birthday of the ruling Workers’ Party.
+The event featured an array of new weapons, including intercontinental ballistic missiles that North Korea has already test-launched or displayed during a military parade.

 “The U.S. has frequently signaled it’s not hostile to our state, but there is no action-based evidence to make us believe that they are not hostile,” Kim said, according to the official Korean Central News Agency.
 “The U.S. is continuing to create tensions in the region with its wrong judgments and actions.”